 Getting to Sintra

-The easiest way to get from Lisbon to Sintra is the regional Comboios do Portugal (CP) train.
+The easiest way to get to Sintra from Lisbon is the regional Comboios do Portugal (CP) train.
 You can purchase your reusable Viva Viagem card (€ 0,50 for the card) in the Rossio railway station in Lisbon (or almost any train or metro station) and load it with one of the following options:

 - Two one-way 4 zone tickets: € 2,15 each way, so € 4,30 total